dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/infobright/Setting-up-Infobright.md

 [Back to top](#top)

 <a name="snowplow" />
-## 4. Setting up the SnowPlow database and events table
+## 4. Setting up the Snowplow database and events table

-Now that you've got ICE up and running, its time to setup a database for SnowPlow on it, and create the SnowPlow events table in it.
+Now that you've got ICE up and running, its time to setup a database for Snowplow on it, and create the Snowplow events table in it.

-We've created a bash script to do the above for you: the script is called `setup.sh` and can be found in the [Infobright storage](https://github.com/snowplow/snowplow/tree/master/4-storage/infobright-storage) section of the [SnowPlow Github repo](https://github.com/snowplow/snowplow).
+We've created a bash script to do the above for you: the script is called `setup.sh` and can be found in the [Infobright storage](https://github.com/snowplow/snowplow/tree/master/4-storage/infobright-storage) section of the [Snowplow Github repo](https://github.com/snowplow/snowplow).

-First, checkout the SnowPlow repository and navigate to the Infobright storage folder:
+First, checkout the Snowplow repository and navigate to the Infobright storage folder:

     $ git clone git@github.com:snowplow/snowplow.git
     $ cd snowplow/4-storage/infobright-storage